-Cyber Attacks (R & O)
+Cyber Attacks (R & O) Impact On Financial implications of R/O + -

 Risks of cyber-attacks are on a constant rise and evolving quickly with far-reaching consequences.
 Attacks may emerge due to geo-political events, pandemic themed cyber threats etc. Security breaches could result in reputational damage, penalties, and legal and financial liabilities along with impact on business operations.